dnanexus/dxCompiler/doc/ExpertOptions.md

 * `summary`: A short description of the workflow.
 If not specified, the first line of the description is used (up to 50 characters or the first period, whichever comes first).
 * `description`: A longer description of the workflow.
 * `types`: An array of DNAnexus [types](https://documentation.dnanexus.com/developer/api/data-object-lifecycle/types).
-* `tags`: An array of strings that will be added as tags on the generated applet.
+* `tags`: An array of strings that will be added as tags on the generated workflow.
-* `properties`: A hash of key-value pairs that will be added as properties on the generated applet.
+* `properties`: A hash of key-value pairs that will be added as properties on the generated workflow.
 Both keys and values must be strings.
 * `details`: A hash of workflow details.
 The only key that is specifically recogized is `whatsNew`, and the formatting is handled for workflows the same way as it is for tasks.

 The workflow `parameter_meta` section supports the same attributes as the task `parameter_meta` section.